Menu

 Decreasing critical illness cover

-Every month that passes in the fixed term of the policy, the payout amount decreases.
-For example, it could be useful in matching a mortgage’s payment schedule, which reduces over time.
+The payout amount decreases every month during the policy’s fixed term.
+This could be useful in matching a mortgage’s payment schedule, which reduces over time.

 Level critical illness cover